NASIMCO volunteer draws on personal experience to support refugees

 A testimonial from a NASIMCO volunteer.

 Are you a foundation who is interested in partnering with UNHCR?
 UNHCR welcomes new Canadian and international foundation partners, committed to honouring each philanthropic focus within the larger context of our work.
 The decision to partner with UNHCR is highly meaningful – take it from NASIMCO volunteer Gulam Abbas Najafi.

-Gulamabbas Najafi, Vice-President of NASIMCO (North American Shia Ithna-Asheri Muslim Communities), understands what it’s like to be a refugee: in 1972, during Uganda’s brutal regime of Idi Amin, Najafi and his family were forced to flee from their homeland.
+Gulamabbas Najafi, vice-president of NASIMCO (North American Shia Ithna-Asheri Muslim Communities), understands what it’s like to be a refugee: in 1972, during Uganda’s brutal regime of Idi Amin, Najafi and his family were forced to flee their homeland.

 “You are expelled overnight.
 You don’t know where you are going to end up,” he recalls.
 “We left with only a few small belongings in a suitcase and hardly $50.”

 NASIMCO, where Najafi has volunteered in leadership positions for several years, has been a generous supporter and partner of UNHCR since 2015, donating hundreds of thousands of dollars to the Refugee Agency.

 NASIMCO, founded in 1980, is an umbrella organization for Shia Ithna-Asheri communities in North America.
 It works to connect the religious, cultural, educational and social needs of Shia Muslims both locally and globally, building bridges between communities.

 NASIMCO supports UNHCR in Syria, Yemen and Bangladesh

 NASIMCO’s community development work and humanitarian relief projects are both diverse and far-reaching.
 For example, they sponsor 615 orphans in Iraq and cover school fees for impoverished students in Tanzania and India.